CyberGhost Review (2020) – A Reliable and User-friendly VPN

 - CyberGhost offers many different payment methods.

-- CyberGhost has a 45 days money-back guarantee.
+- CyberGhost has a 45 days money-back guarantee for longer subscriptions.

 - The customer support-team at CyberGhost is easy to reach and very helpful.